3JTek/General-Assembly-Notes/module-04/testing-react-components.md

 });
 ```

-Nice!
-Now run `yarn test` in terminal and watch your test pass!

-It's always a good idea at this point to test for something you aren't expecting and see a test fail.
-You need to know that your tests are passing because they are good tests!

-Let's test our function that determines the winner of Rock-Paper-Scissors.
+Let's now test our function that determines the winner of Rock-Paper-Scissors.

 This test renders our `<App />` component, the component in which our game logic lives.
 Once rendered, we can `setState()` on our test component just as we do normally.
 Now we have values for player and computer picks, we can invoke our `checkWin()` function that determines the winner of the game.